 The Freshman Nursing Guarantee Program is a unique program that identifies students for entry into the School of Nursing at the point of freshman admission.
 The Freshman Nursing Guarantee Program is the primary path to enrollment in the University's School of Nursing.

 Students selected for the Freshman Nursing Guarantee Program begin their studies in the College of Liberal Arts while receiving guidance and mentoring from the School of Nursing.
-Students are expected to meet grade and course expectations of the first year and are then guaranteed transfer admission to the School of Nursing to complete their sophomore through senior years.
+Students are expected to meet grade and course expectations their first year and are then guaranteed transfer admission to the School of Nursing to complete their remaining three years.

-Participants work directly with faculty and advisers in the School of Nursing during their freshman year.
-Close interaction with our faculty and advisers during this important first year of University study facilitates students' successful transition into the nursing program beginning the sophomore year.
+Participants work directly with faculty and advisors in the School of Nursing during their freshman year.
+Close interaction with our faculty and advisors during this important first year of University study facilitates students' successful transition into the nursing program beginning their second year.

-Admission to the University of Minnesota is competitive, and admission to the Freshman Nursing Guarantee Program is particularly competitive.
-The competitiveness of admission each year is based on the number of applications received, the academic qualifications of the applicants, and the number of spaces available.
-For fall 2016, the Freshman Nursing Guarantee Program had 108 spaces.
-For those spaces, 2,499 students applied and 318 (13 percent) were admitted.
-The middle 50 percent of applicants who were selected for fall 2016 had high school class ranks in the 89th to 98th percentiles and ACT scores of 28 to 31.
+For fall 2017, the Freshman Nursing Guarantee Program had 118 spaces.
+For those spaces, 882 students applied and 431 (48.9 percent) were admitted.
+The middle 50 percent of applicants who were selected for fall 2017 had high school class ranks in the 86th to 97th percentiles and ACT scores of 27 to 30.
 Successful applicants typically had 'A' grades in their college preparatory coursework, and additionally, extensive leadership and school and community engagement.
-To learn more about the students admitted to the each of the University's freshman-admitting colleges for fall 2016, see the academic profile of fall 2016 admitted freshman applicants.
+To learn more about the students admitted to the each of the University's freshman-admitting colleges for fall 2017, see the academic profile of fall 2017 admitted freshman applicants.

 Admission decisions are based on a very careful, overall assessment of each student's academic preparation and performance, as well as the additional information provided in the application.
 For a complete list of factors that we consider when we make and admission decision, see our admission decision overview.